mtn/mkgist/README.md

 ### With pip

-The easiest way to get a copy is through `pip`:
+The easiest way to get a copy is through `pip3`:

-    pip install mkgist
+    pip3 install mkgist

-Note that it depending on your installation, you might need to use `pip3`.
+Annoying things happen, at least on my system, without `pip3`.
+I'll look into it at some point.

 ### Manual